 The Horde’s king is called the Khan and has a different symbol, but is essentially the same as the Kingdom’s King, also using the same abbreviation (K) – the change is purely aesthetic and thematic.

-The Horde's Lancer and Horse Archer are unique in that they capture differently than movement.
+The Horde's Lancer and Horse Archer are unique in that they capture differently than movement ("divergent" pieces, like the pawn).
 Remember that the Horde is horse-based, so the Lancer and Horse Archer both move like knights.
 They capture/check like rooks and bishops, respectively.
 The Kheshig is more traditional in that it captures where it moves; it combines the movements of the knight and king.
-Similarly, the Yurt also captures the same way it moves; it moves as the silver general in Shogi.
+Similarly, the Yurt also captures the same way it moves, which is as the silver general in Shogi.

 |Horde piece||Kingdom “counterpart”||Movement||Capture/Check|